Omnichannel vs. Multi-channel: What’s the Difference?

 However, simply placing resources to support these channels is not enough.
 Customers expect more from brands nowadays – Customers expect the next interaction with a brand to feel like a continuation from the previous one, as opposed to feeling like a series of fragmented interactions.

-So what’s the difference between Multi-channel and Omni-channel?
+So what’s the difference between omnichannel vs multi-channel?
 As John Bowden, senior vice president of Customer Care at Time Warner Cable explains:

 - Over 50% of shoppers attempting to achieve a task on the go will use their smartphone to either get store locations (61%), compare prices (57%), read reviews (51%) or get product information (50%).